FreeCAD: General

 FreeCAD features tools similar to CATIA, Creo, SolidWorks, Solid Edge, NX, Inventor, Revit, and therefore also falls into the category of building information modeling (BIM), mechanical computer-aided design (MCAD), PLM, CAx and CAE.
 It is intended to be a feature-based parametric modeler with a modular software architecture, which makes it easy to provide additional functionality without modifying the core system.

 As with many modern 3D CAD modelers, FreeCAD has a 2D component to facilitate 3D-to-2D drawing conversion.
 Under its current state, direct 2D drawing (like AutoCAD LT) is not the focus for this software, and neither are animation or 3D model manipulation (like Blender, Maya, or Cinema 4D).
 However, the modular nature of FreeCAD allows the user to adapt its workflow for such environments via the use of plugins.

 FreeCAD uses open-source libraries from the field of computing science; among them are Open CASCADE Technology (a CAD kernel), Coin3D (an incarnation of Open Inventor), the Qt GUI framework, and Python, a popular scripting language.
 FreeCAD itself can also be used as a library by other programs.

-There are moves to expand FreeCAD into other sectors such as Electrical engineering and architecture, engineering, & construction (AEC), and to add building information modeling (BIM) functionality with the Arch Module.
+There are moves to expand FreeCAD into other sectors such as electrical engineering and architecture, engineering, & construction (AEC), and to add building information modeling (BIM) functionality with the Arch Module.

 Workbenches

-FreeCAD has a modular structure built from a set of workbenches, where basic workbenches are bundled, and additional workbences could be created and installed by users.
+FreeCAD has a modular structure built from a set of workbenches, where basic workbenches are bundled, and additional workbenches could be created and installed by users.
+For example, an Omniverse Connector Workbench Plugin enables direct read and write access between FreeCAD and NVIDIA Omniverse, allowing CAD geometry to be synchronised with a remote Nucleus server and shared with other Omniverse-compatible tools.